HSV Senator: History

-The VP Series Senator released in 1992, based on the Holden Berlina.
-The 5.0-litre Holden V8 engine in Senator produced 180 kW, and in Senator 5000i produced 200 kW.
-It added independent rear suspension and an anti-lock braking system, new wheels, interior and a body kit.

-In 1993, the VR Series Senator released.
-The Senator 185i had a 5.0-litre Holden V8 at 185 kW; the Senator 215i had a 5.7-litre 'stroker' Holden V8 at 215 kW.
-It came with a redone interior, 17 inch alloy wheels, and an optional spoiler.
+The VP Series Senator and Senator 500i were released in 1992, based on the Holden Berlina.
+It added independent rear suspension and an anti-lock braking system, new wheels, interior, and a body kit.
+In 1993, the VR Series Senator 185i and 215i were released.
+It added the option for a spoiler.
+In 1995, the VS Series Senator 185i and 215i were released.
+It came with 10-spoke wheels and two suspension options; Sport and Touring.

-In 1995, the VS Series Senator released.
-The Senator 185i had a 5.0-litre Holden V8 at 185 kW; the Senator 215i had a 5.7-litre Holden V8 at 215 kW.
-It came with Sport and Touring suspension options, and 10 spoke wheels.

-The VT Series Senator Signature released in 1997.
-The Senator 195i had a 5.0-litre Holden V8 at 195 kW, the Senator 220i had a 5.7-litre 'stroker' Holden V8 at 220 kW.
-The VTII Series Senator released in 1999, with a 5.7-litre LS1 engine producing 250 kW.
-A performance pack option added new suspension, premium brakes, seats, 18 inch alloy wheels from the WH Grange, optional satellite navigation, sunroof, and sound system.
+The VT Series Senator Signature was released in 1997, with the Senator 195i and Senator 220i.
+The VTII Series Senator was released in 1999, replacing the previous model's Holden V8 engines with the LS1 V8.
+A performance pack option added new suspension, brakes, seats, 18-inch alloy wheels from the WH Grange, optional satellite navigation, sunroof, and sound system.
 The Senator Signature wagon was released in 1997, selling 27 total units.

-The VX Series Senator Signature 255i released in 2000, with an LS1 at 255 kW.
-The Senator 300i released in 2001, with an LS1 tuned by Callaway at 300 kW.

-The Y Series Senator and Senator Signature released in 2002 with an LS1 engine at 260 kW.
-The Signature came with 19 inch wheels, the Premium Brake System, a calibrated suspension called 'Luxury 3', cross-drilled and ventilated brake discs, and four-piston calipers.
-The Y II increased the power to 285 kW.
-The Z Series Senator released in 2004, with a 6.0-litre LS2 engine at 297 kW.
+The VX Series Senator Signature 255i was released in 2000 with the Senator 300i releasing in 2001.
+The SV300 was released in 2001.
+The SV300 was only produced with the six-speed T-56 manual gearbox, 134 units were produced..
+The Y Series Senator and Senator Signature were released in 2002.
+The Signature came with 19-inch wheels, the Premium Brake System, a calibrated suspension called 'Luxury 3', cross-drilled and ventilated brake discs, and four-piston calipers.
+The Z Series Senator was released in 2004.

-The E Series Senator Signature released in 2006, with a 6.0-litre LS2 at 307 kW, later transitioning to a 6.2-litre LS3 at 317 kW.
-It included a 'luxury' Magnetic Ride Control suspension option as default, 19 inch wheels.
-E Series 2 added daytime running lights.
-The E Series 3 released in 2010, adding a petrol/liquefied petroleum gas (LPG) bi-fuel option with liquid propane injection (LPI), a blind spot monitor, and optional bi-modal exhaust.
+The E Series Senator Signature was released in 2006.
+It included Magnetic Ride Control, with calibration was set to 'luxury' by default with a 'Performance' able to be enabled by a button, and 19-inch wheels.
+The E Series 2 was released in 2009 and added daytime running lights.
+The E Series 3 was released in 2010, adding a petrol/LPG bi-fuel option with liquid propane injection (LPI), a blind spot monitor, and optional bi-modal exhaust.
 Alongside other HSV models, the Senator began export to Singapore in 2010.

-The Gen-F Senator Signature released in 2013, with an LS3 at 340 kW.
-The automatic gearbox was a no-cost option.
-The Gen-F2 Senator Signature released in 2016, with a supercharged 6.2-litre LSA engine at 400 kW.
-The Senator was discontinued in 2017.